15 Moral Values For Kids To Help Build A Good Character

 1. Gratitude

-Gratitude is the readiness to show appreciation and thankfulness for what you have.
+One of the most vital habits parents should teach their children is to be ready to show appreciation and thankfulness for what they have.
 It begins with contentment.
-Cultivate contentment and gratitude in your child by teaching them to be thankful for what they have in life.
+Cultivate contentment and gratitude in your child from an early age.
 Teach them to never take anyone or anything for granted.

 2. Honesty

+Honesty is one of the most important life lessons for kids.
 Children read in books that “honesty is the best policy.”
 But to learn its true meaning, they need to practice it continuously.
 A child can nurture honesty by being truthful towards their parents, teachers, and others around them.
-Acquaint the child to the fact that it is always best to accept a mistake with honesty instead of lying to cover it up.
+Acquaint the child with the fact that it is always best to accept a mistake with honesty instead of lying to cover it up.
 Show them how they can begin with small steps, such as being honest with their teacher and classmates.

 Consultant pediatrician and neonatologist Dr. Neema Shrestha says, “What a child learns during their early years is what they become in their adult life.
 If they have been taught about being honest, respecting others, and treating others with kindness, they will eventually become adults who will grow up to value relationships with their family, colleagues, and employees.
 They will also learn to show kindness to those around them and be honest in their relationships.”